webplatform/docs/css/properties/font-weight/index.md

 {{Flags
 |Checked_Out=No
 }}
-{{Standardization_Status|W3C Working Draft}}
+{{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The <code>font-weight</code> property specifies the weight or boldness of glyphs in the font (their degree of blackness or stroke thickness).
-However, some fonts are not available in all weights; some are available only on '''normal''' and '''bold'''.}}
+{{Summary_Section|The <code>font-weight</code> property specifies the weight or boldness of the font (their degree of blackness or stroke thickness).
+Note that some fonts are not available in all weights; some are available only on '''normal''' and '''bold'''.}}
 {{CSS Property
 |Initial value=normal
 |Applies to=All elements
 |Inherited=Yes
 |Media=visual
-|Computed value=One of the numeric values ('''100''', …), or one of the numeric values followed by one of the relative values ('''bolder''' or '''lighter''')
+|Computed value=The keyword or the numerical value as specified, with bolder and lighter transformed to the real value.
 |Animatable=Yes
 |CSS object model property=fontWeight
 |CSS percentages=N/A